Common Mistakes Homeowners Make with Carpets

-Many homeowners believe rubbing or scrubbing their carpets will help to remove stains.
+Many homeowners believe low maintenance of carpet such as rubbing or scrubbing their carpets will help to remove stains, they need not to pay additional money on carpet cleaning.
 However, this is often actually not the case—in reality, scrubbing your carpet with a scrub brush or rag will push the molecules further down, exacerbating damage to the fibers.
 Put down the brush and try gently blotting your carpet with a white towel instead.

 Not purchasing walk-off mats, runners, or area rugs

 Dirt, snow, salt, leaves, and water are common outside elements that can easily get dragged into your home.
 Help protect the carpet inside with a simple mat or area rug.
 A mat or rug will stop large dirt and debris at the door, so that it doesn’t get tracked inside where it will tarnish your clean carpets.
 The most efficient spots to put mats, runners, or area rugs are high-use areas where your home gets the most foot traffic—these areas could be by your doors, stairs, hallways, kitchen, you name it.
 With the help of a simple walk off mat, runner, or area rug, you can dramatically increase the lifetime of your carpets.

 Although vacuuming can be a tedious task, too much or too little can become an issue for your carpets.
 We recommend that you vacuum your carpets at least once a week, and if your home has pets or children, consider vacuuming every other day.
 Don’t let appearances fool you—not all dirt is visible to the naked eye.
 Between your carpet fibers are billions of oil, dust, and dirt particles that can stay hidden for months.
 Regular carpet cleaning and vacuuming will help your carpet maintain its healthy fibers and natural color over the long haul.

 Trying to “DIY” carpet cleaning